oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 ![Screenshot of data flow execution job log](images/image56_transform_log.png)

 4. Notice different steps in the execution.
-You can also get the executed SQL (as opposed to simulated SQL seen earlier) by clicking on the step.
+You can also get the executed SQL (same as the simulated SQL seen earlier) by clicking on the step.

     To go back to your data flow, click on the **Design Object** link.

-    From anywhere in the UI, you can go back to Home screen by clicking on the top left link.
+    From anywhere in the UI, you can go back to the Home screen by clicking on the top left link.

 ![Screenshot of job log details](images/image57_transform_log_detail.png)

-This completes the transform and prepare overview lab.
-There are many more features to explore for the advanced users.
-These details will be covered in some other in-depth workshop.
+This completes the lab for data transformation and preparation.
+There are many more features to explore for advanced users.
+These details will be covered in other in-depth workshops.

 You may now **proceed to the next lab**.

+## Acknowledgments

+- Created By/Date - Jayant Mahto, Product Manager, Autonomous Database, January 2023
+- Contributors - Mike Matthews, Bud Endress, Ashish Jain, Marty Gubar, Rick Green
+- Last Updated By - Jayant Mahto, January 2023

+Copyright (C)  Oracle Corporation.